 Strain A123, like other strains of rice (Oryza sativa), is largely self-pollinating and, as such, highly inbred.
-However, unlike most
+However, unlike most a Fold coverage in parentheses is based on the number of filtered reads that map to the reference genome.

-Table 1 Sequence coverage and nonreference mPing insertions identified by RelocaTE other rice strains, A123 harbors hundreds of mPing elements that are actively transposing in both somatic and germ cells (Naito et al. 2006).
+■ Table 1 Sequence coverage and nonreference mPing insertions identified by RelocaTE other rice strains, A123 harbors hundreds of mPing elements that are actively transposing in both somatic and germ cells (Naito et al. 2006).
 Transposition of mPing generates an unprecedented level of genome diversity within a single individual and among progeny from a self-cross (Naito et al. 2009).
 The goal of this study is to use the high depth of coverage afforded by NGS to produce high-resolution snapshots of mPing-generated diversity in individual plants.

-A123-0 (32×)a A123-1 (19×)a A123-2 (72×)a
+A123-0 (32×) ^a A123-1 (19×) ^a A123-2 (72×)a

 Total mPing insertions 364 264 295

 Homozygous 238 247 247

 Heterozygous 70 16 45

 Somatic insertion 56 1 3

 Nonreference insertions can be further classified as having an excision event

 Somatic excision 25 11 15